MechanisM/django-hero/README.md

 *   method:: unlock :: required

     This method returns whether or not this achievement should be unlocked for a user.
-    'state' is guarnteed to have a "user" key, as well as any other custom data you provide.
-It should return either a 'AchievementUnlocked' instance, or 'None'.
+    'state' is guaranteed to have a "user" key, as well as any other custom data you provide.
+It should return either a AchievementUnlocked instance, or 'None'.

+Now just call the acchievements.unlock method for an event.
+Any achievement registered with the given event will get it's "unlock" method called and unlock it for a user if validates.

+    import hero

+    hero.achievements.unlock("points_awarded", user=request.user)

 Achievement's are saved to the DB aswell.
 This way you can use Django's ORM to query achievements.